Warlley Alves: Ultimate Fighting Championship

 Alves was scheduled to face Ramazan Emeev on 26 June 2021 at UFC Fight Night 190.
 However, Emeev pulled out in mid June due to undisclosed reasons, and he was replaced by promotional newcomer Jeremiah Wells.
 Alves lost the fight via knockout in round two.

 Alves was scheduled to face Jack Della Maddalena on 22 January 2022, at UFC 270.
 However, Alves pulled out in early January due to undisclosed reasons and was replaced by Pete Rodriguez.

 Alves faced Nicolas Dalby on 21 January 2023, at UFC 283.
 He lost the fight via split decision.

-Alvess faced Ikram Aliskerov in a Middleweight bout, replacing Nassourdine Imavov, on 21 October 2023, at UFC 294.
+Alves faced Ikram Aliskerov in a Middleweight bout, replacing Nassourdine Imavov, on 21 October 2023, at UFC 294.
 He lost the fight via technical knockout in round one.

 Alves faced Abusupiyan Magomedov on 18 May 2024, at UFC Fight Night 241.
 He lost the fight by unanimous decision.

-On February 19, 2025, it was reported that Alves parted ways with the UFC.
+On 19 February 2025, it was reported that Alves had parted ways with the UFC.